oauthstuff/app2app-evolution/README.md

 ### Problem with Alternative App Stores
 Since Android is an open system it is possible to install apps from other sources than the Play Store.
-While it is guaranteed that the applicationID of apps from the Play Store is unique this does not apply to apps installed from other sources.
+While it is guaranteed that the package name of apps from the Play Store is unique this does not apply to apps installed from other sources.
 One possibility to overcome this security thread is to check the signing certificate of the app, we want to open.
 This can be done in the ``isAppInstalled``